-to PBI for the efforts in adapting the work to the the possibility of participation to people living in very constraints of the pandemic and for remaining aware remote regions.
-We hope that with these workshops of their situation.
-Adapting these workshops and and virtual meetings for education, training and activities to virtual platforms has been a logistical and exchange, PBI has contributed to the creation of organizational challenge for PBI.
-The digital divide, support and protection networks among human rights so present in rural Guatemala, where most human defenders, thus maintaining spaces for the defense of
+The participants in these spaces were deeply grateful to PBI for the efforts in adapting the work to the constraints of the pandemic and for remaining aware of their situation.
+Adapting these workshops and activities to virtual platforms has been a logistical and organizational challenge for PBI.
+The digital divide, so present in rural Guatemala, where most human rights defenders live, is very deep.
+However, we were